Teradata/stacki-wiki/cli/add/add-network.md

 ### Description

 Add a network to the database.
-By default both the "public" and
-	"private" networks are already defined.
+By default, the "private" network is already defined.